 - Congenital heart defects

 - Post-surgery when there’s a risk of blood clots

 How Do They Work?

 Blood thinners do not actually “thin” the blood.
-Instead, they keep the blood from getting thicker and work to reduce a person’s risk of forming blood clots.
+Instead, they help blood flow smoothly through blood vessels and work to reduce a person’s risk of forming blood clots.

 Blood thinners do not dissolve or break up existing clots.
 But they can prevent existing clots from getting larger.

 Blood thinners work in different ways.
 Some act by blocking or weakening vitamin K and its blood clotting effects.
 Others block proteins or enzymes that bind blood cells and platelets.

 One type of blood thinner also works to keep platelets from sticking together or to the walls of blood vessels.

 Types of Blood Thinners

 There are a variety of blood thinners, both new and old, that fall under two categories.
 The first group of blood thinner medications is called anticoagulants.
 “Anti” means against and “coagulant” means to thicken into a gel or solid.
 Coagulation is the process of blood clotting.